Skip to main content

 • Application bug — a real defect in your product.
 The agent submits a bug verdict and tags the test with @bug in the source code.
 These are tracked in the Feature Health Dashboard for your team to address.

-If every failure in the run is classified as an application bug, the fix stage is skipped entirely — there’s nothing to heal.
+If triage finds no test-side issues to fix (every failure is an application bug, or there are no failures), the fix stage is skipped entirely — there’s nothing to heal.
 Tests in the health dashboard can be in three states:

 • Bug — confirmed application issue (won’t be healed)